Eyes East Bond

 With a five-year delay for political reasons, the 13th Cairo Biennale is finally happening with an exhibition featuring eighty artists.
 Entitled Eyes East Bound, it acts as an invitation to engage with “the East” beyond overly romanticized views of its past and stereotypical visions for its future.
 Mai ElWakil contemplates some of the works, looks back at the biennale’s history, and ponders how it is impacting the local scene.

 A monstrous orange hand drill, three meters high, occupies the center of a gallery.
 A giant can opener is attached to its chuck.
 The destructive power of this huge combination could be horrendous were it to operate.
 But it’s monumentalized as an inert sculpture for the contemplation of visitors to the 13th Cairo Biennale – brought to life by flickering fluorescent light reflecting off its body.
 The light source is a projector directed at the wall the drill faces, swiftly projecting intensely colored backgrounds overlaid with text – attempts to define this hybrid object, poetically speculating on its uses and origin story.
 Various names for a provisionary that lasts (2019) is an installation by Egyptian artist Ahmed Badry.
 It is one of the six artworks recognized by the biennale’s awards jurors: Felicitas Thun-Hohenstein, Catherine David, Amelia Jones, Teresa Grandas, and Annabelle Teneze.
 The grand prize was awarded to Joris Van de Moortel’s Monday night mess in Cairo (2019).
-On the opening night, the Belgian artist/musician performed an interpretation of Georges de La Tour’s The Musicians’ Brawl, incorporating the sounds and materials he had collected on his trip to Cairo, leaving behind remnants, scattered on colorfully patterned linens, that line the floor.
-Riveting works such as these two raised hopes for the biennale’s first edition since 2010.
-But the exhibition, which opened on 10 June and includes work by eighty artists, is best described as well-executed (given the biennale’s return was only announced last fall) and risk-free.
+Works such as these two raised hopes for the biennale’s first edition since 2010.
+But the exhibition, which opened on 10 June and includes work by 80 artists, is best described as well-executed (given the biennale’s return was only announced last fall) and risk-free.

 French painter Gerard Garouste, known for his spins on mythology and biblical texts, was chosen as guest of honor by the biennale’s third-time artistic director and general commissioner Ihab El Labban, as part of the France-Egypt Cultural Year celebrations.
 How does Garouste’s work respond to the biennale’s theme, Eyes East Bound?
 El Labban outlines his vision in the biennale’s curatorial statement as an invitation to engage with “the East” beyond overly romanticized views of its past and stereotypical visions for its future, an analysis of “the social, the cultural, the patrimonial, and only then the political.”

-Algerian artist Amina Zoubir attempts to address all four angles through her contribution to the biennale with an older work.
-Erase female body (2010) is a six-minute video set in an empty room corner.
-Women, fully covered in bright reds and blues briefly come into view, before merging and disappearing into the wall, while Last Pop Dance Before Darkness (2016) is a nostalgic 30-minute montage of archival material from Algeria’s vibrant pop culture period, before the rise of the Islamic Salvation Front in the nineties.
+Algerian artist Amina Zoubir addresses all four angles through her contribution to the biennale with Erase female body (2010), a six-minute video where women, fully covered in bright reds and blues briefly come into view, before merging and disappearing into the wall.
+While Last Pop Dance Before Darkness (2016) is a 30-minute montage of archival material from Algeria’s influential pop culture period, before the rise of the Islamic Salvation Front in the nineties.

 Eyes East Bound seems more of an overarching theme rather than a discursive tool and steering curatorial concept.
 It can loosely intersect with a plethora of works, as well as the themes of the biennale’s two previous editions: The Other in 2008, and The Diversity of All and Everything Possible in 2010.
 This makes critiques of the exhibition beyond the strengths of individual works an elusive task.